 Cost of Living and Moving to San Francisco

-Even though the unemployment rate is below 2.4% and the personal income is booming, there’s a huge gap between the rich and the middle class in terms of income inequality.
-Living here is very expensive even more than in New York.
+Even though the unemployment rate is below 2.4% and personal income is booming, there’s a huge gap between the rich and the middle class in terms of income inequality.
+However, when relocating to San Francisco, keep in mind that living here is very expensive, even more than in NY.
 For a four-member family, $110,000 a year would be considered a low income in SF, as half of it is spent on necessities.
 The average rent for a one-bedroom apartment in 2019 is about $3,400 and for a two-bedroom apartment about $4,400.

 The highest percentage of the population is relatively young, aged 25-44, which is a consequence of the massive influx of new residents.
 Young people are attracted to SF because the job opportunities are solid, especially in the tech domain and for college graduates, and the entertainment venues are abundant.